antoniignasi/MetabolicElastography/README.md

 The repository is intended to document the analytical workflow without exposing confidential information.

-Where possible, the expected structure of the input data is documented so that the code can be inspected and understood even when the protected dataset is not available.
+Where possible, the notebooks preserve the methodological structure of the workflow so that the code can be inspected and understood even when the protected dataset is not available.

 ## Reproducibility

-The notebooks and scripts are provided for methodological transparency.
+The notebooks are provided for methodological transparency.

 Some parts of the workflow may not run without access to the original protected dataset.
-However, the repository documents the main analytical decisions, preprocessing steps, quality-control procedures, feature-construction logic, statistical analyses and modelling comparisons used in the thesis.
+However, the repository documents the main analytical decisions, preprocessing steps, quality-control procedures, statistical analyses and modelling comparisons used in the thesis.

 The workflow is designed to be reproducible under the same data-access conditions.